paulsjv/leansheets/README.md

 - `dist`

-  Executes unit tests, generates coverage and complexity reports, bundles Sass and Javascript, converts images to webp and replaces all references appropriately, appends a sha hash revision to all filenames and replaces all references appropriately, and copies the result to the dist directory.
+  Executes unit tests, generates coverage and complexity reports, bundles and minifies Sass and Javascript, converts images to webp and replaces all references as appropriate, appends a sha hash revision to all filenames and replaces all references as appropriate, and copies the result to the dist directory.

 - `preview`

   Serves up a preview from memory with LiveReload enabled at [http://localhost:3000](http://localhost:3000/), and auto-opens Chrome by default.

+- `preview:dist`

+  Executes `dist` and serves up a preview from memory at [http://localhost:3000](http://localhost:3000/) and auto-opens Chrome by default.

 - `test:unit`
   Executes the unit tests and generates a coverage report.